AdobeDocs/dynamic-media-classic.en/help/using/publish-setup.md

 If no locale is defined in the URL, the Image Server takes the DefaultLocale, if it is defined, and applies it to the URL.

-If an unknown or empty locale parameter is supplied with `locale=`, then the `localeMap` is scanned for the empty value “starting with,”.
+If an unknown or empty locale parameter is supplied with `locale=`, then the `localeMap` is scanned for the empty value "starting with,".
 It is important to have a default locale applied for unknown locales.

 #### About defaultImage